The Age of Extremes: Hobsbawm's use of statistics

-Similarly, "Brazil, a monument to social neglect, had a GNP per capita almost two-and-a-half as large as Sri Lanka in 1939, and over six times as large at the end of the 80s.
+Brazil, a monument to social neglect, had a GNP per capita almost two-and-a-half as large as Sri Lanka in 1939, and over six times as large at the end of the 1980s.
 In Sri Lanka, which had subsidized basic foodstuffs and given free education and health care until the later 1970s, the average newborn could expect to live several years longer than the average Brazilian, and to die as an infant at about half the Brazilian rate in 1969, at a third of the Brazilian rate in 1989.
-The percentage of illiteracy in 1989 was about twice as great in Brazil as on the Asian island."
+The percentage of illiteracy in 1989 was about twice as great in Brazil as on the Asian island.

 Hobsbawm on the arts

 Hobsbawm writes on Post-war modernist art practice: